Significant Perkins

 Occupational Proficiency must be reported on any student that qualifies as a concentrator.

 Therefore, it may be wise to quantify occupational proficiency at the completion of each course.
+Personal "Gruis" recommendation: At the end of each

 course, record whether students did or did not complete an acceptable level of course's COMPENTENCIES.